smach/rmiscutils/README.md

 *varname2string* -- takes string and returns value of an object with that name (there's also string2varname, which does the reverse)

+*write\_textfile* -- write an object containing character string data to a text file.

 To see a complete list of available function and links to their help files, run

 ``` r